 At a recent American Bar Association program entitled “Read the Writing on the Wall: Street Art and Real Property Rights in the 5Pointz Era,” I had the honor of joining a panel of attorneys to discuss what this decision means for artists, real estate owners, and developers.
 The program provided an overview of the intellectual property rights related to street art and the corresponding property rights of owners and developers.
 In addition to exploring key takeaways from the 5Pointz case, we discussed topics such as the impact of zoning regulations and land use laws on environments where street art is made and displayed, as well as how public art can drive redevelopment and even enhance property values.

 With the right legal advice, artists and developers can work together to protect their respective interests, revitalize communities and stimulate the economy.
-If you would like to talk about these issues and how they may impact your property or business, I encourage you to get in touch with me at firstname.lastname@example.org or 212.545.1900.
+If you would like to talk about these issues and how they may impact your property or business, please contact us.

 ABOUT OFFIT KURMAN